Capital Radio (pirate)

 Capital Radio (not to be confused with the later British radio station of the same name) was a pirate radio station which operated from international waters off the coast of the Netherlands in 1970.

-The station was set up by Canadian idealist Tim Thomason.
-In 1965 Thomason had established the International Broadcasting Society with the intention of bringing together professional broadcasting organisations from around the world.
-Eventually Thomason decided that the Society should have its own radio station which could be used to broadcast messages from the participating organisations.

-Thomason and his associates acquired a former German coaster and renamed it the MV King David, because they saw the station as being a David to the major broadcasters' Goliath.
-The ship was registered in Liechtenstein, becoming unofficially the only member of the tiny, doubly landlocked country's Navy.
+It was broadcast from the ship King David.
+On 10 November 1970, the ship sent a mayday signal after it became unanchored during a storm, and later ran aground on the beach at Noordwijk.
+The DJs were rescued by the Royal Netherlands Sea Rescue Institution, after which they were delivered to the police.

 Broadcasting history

 The ship originally took up position off of Noordwijk on April 25, 1970, but the antenna buckled in a force 8 gale and the ship had to return to port to have the antenna repaired.

-Test transmissions finally commenced on May 1 at on frequency 1115 kHz (around 269 metres).
-These broadcasts consisted of classical music recordings which were alleged to have been appropriated from the BBC World Service by an ex-BBC engineer.
+The pirate radio station on board the King David began transmitting test transmissions off the Dutch coast on 14 June 1970, at 269 metres, 1115 kHz.

-Official programming did not begin until September 1, but after only ten days later that the antenna was damaged again and the ship sailed into Zaandam for service.
-While it was there the Dutch authorities attempted to impound the ship, the crew illegally sailed the ship back out to sea under cover of darkness.
+Official programming did not begin until 1 September.
+Ten days later, the antenna was damaged again and the ship sailed into Zaandam for service.

-It was about this time that a serious accident occurred.
-Third Officer Arie van der Bent's left foot was crushed by the ship's heavy anchor chain while it was being lowered.
-Van der Bent had to be rushed to hospital on shore.
-His foot could not be saved and was amputated.

 The station returned to the air on October 10 and broadcast uneventfully for a month.

 On November 10, the ship lost its anchor in a force 12 storms and ran aground at Noordwijk.
 At that point the ship was impounded over unpaid debts owed to its tendering company.
-Thomason and the IBS were unable to raise the necessary funds, and so the ship was seized, ending any chance for the station to continue.
+The IBS were unable to raise the necessary funds, and so the ship was seized, ending any chance for the station to continue.

-Programming

-Thomason was not a fan of pop music, so on his orders Capital Radio played alternative forms of music, including country and western, Latin American music, classical music.
-According to Thomason, this proved popular with listeners.